SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS POLICY

 Pupils should be involved when possible.

-The meeting should ascertain whether an IHCP is appropriate, as not all children
+The meeting should ascertain whether an EHCP is appropriate, as not all children

 will require one.

-All parties should agree, based on the evidence, as to whether an IHCP would be
+All parties should agree, based on the evidence, as to whether an EHCP would be

 suitable.
 However, the Leadteacher is best placed to take the final view if consensus cannot be reached.